Federal court allows D.C. church to hold services outdoors despite coronavirus restrictions

 The District argued, among other things, that protests were on federal property it does not control, that religious services pose a greater risk than protests, and that there is no evidence of spikes from outdoor protests — unlike multiple outbreaks that have erupted from worship services.

 In June, D.C. entered Phase 2, which allows services and activities for up to 100 people or up to 50 percent of the building’s capacity, whichever is fewer.
-Coronavirus restrictions are more liberal in Virginia and Maryland, though in Maryland, the governor allows localities to be more restrictive and many are.
+Coronavirus restrictions are more liberal in Virginia and Maryland, though in Maryland, the governor allows localities to be more restrictive, and many are.

 Capitol Hill Baptist is one of the biggest congregations in the city and is populated by multiple high-level government officials.
 It is a theologically conservative church.